nicoleiocana/tpo-wiki/How-to-develop-on-the-website.md

 ## How to add a new sponsor

 1. Create a new directory for the sponsor under `content/about/sponsors/` e.g `content/about/sponsors/<SPONSOR_SHORT_NAME>`
-2. Add a new `content.lr` file to the newly created directory, use the following template
+2. Add a new `content.lr` file to the newly created directory, use the following template:
 ```
 _model: sponsor
 ---